 HR professionals understand the significance of candidate engagement (CX).
 Getting the candidate experience right, however, is no easy feat.
 Though significant, it’s time-consuming and often takes HR departments away from their primary objectives.
 An RPO provider offers the experience and in-house expertise to fully optimise the candidate experience for a business.
 Not only does this increase the chances of attracting top talent, but it also impacts a business’s ability to grow its market share within its industry.

 Employer branding is key to attracting the best talent in the market.
 72% of recruitment leaders worldwide agree that employer branding has a significant impact on hiring.

-Though hugely important, not all businesses have the in-house expertise to create an engaging employee value proposition (EVP), never mind build a truly impactful employer brand strategy.
+Though hugely important, not all businesses have the in-house expertise to create an engaging employer value proposition (EVP), never mind build a truly impactful employer brand strategy.